 Specsavers Optical Group Ltd (if requested by Employee)

 Apprenticeship website on government website

+Cardinus Risk Management (DSE training and assessment)

 Other organisations where consent was given by the employee

 Other statutory bodies

 How do we protect data?

 The organisation takes the security of your data seriously.
 The organisation has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
 Data will only be processed by members of staff authorised by the Data Controller for this purpose.
 Access to HR system is limited to authorised members of the HR team whose job role requires access to the employee data.